OpenBankingUK/conformance-suite/docs/testcase-chaining.md

 - The JSON Expression "Data.Account.1.AccountId results in the AccountId value "500000000000000000000007" being inserted into the **context**
 - The AccountId value is then added to the **Context** under the name "AccountId".
-- The "AccountId" variable with value "500000000000000000000007" becomes avaiable to other test cases that use the same **context**.
+- The "AccountId" variable with value "500000000000000000000007" becomes available to other test cases that use the same **context**.

 Test case t0002 then does the following:-